venkatesh23-ch/hello_webcrawler/README.rst

     http://127.0.0.1:5000/

+    Provide input as http://bso.sun-sentinel.com then click submit and wait to see the scraped images.

 To run the unit tests::

     python hello_tests.py

-    Provide input as http://bso.sun-sentinel.com then click submit and wait for 2 to 3 minutes to see the scraped images.